Fairfax, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical date for this entry is March 8, 1863.

 Location.
 38° 50.489′ N, 77° 18.564′ W. Marker is in Fairfax, Virginia.
-Marker is at the intersection of Chain Bridge Road / Ox Road (State Highway 123) and Armstrong Street, on the right when traveling north on Chain Bridge Road / Ox Road.
+It is at the intersection of Chain Bridge Road / Ox Road (State Highway 123) and Armstrong Street, on the right when traveling north on Chain Bridge Road / Ox Road.
 Touch for map.
 Marker is at or near this postal address: 4215 Armstrong St, Fairfax VA 22030, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-City of Fairfax Veterans Amphitheater (within shouting distance of this marker); The Battle of the Bulge (within shouting distance of this marker); The Legato School (about 800 feet away, measured in a direct line); Fairfax Court House (approx. 0.3 miles away); Fairfax Rosenwald School (approx. 0.3 miles away); Joshua Gunnell House (approx. 0.3 miles away); World War I Memorial (approx. 0.3 miles away); World War II and Korean Conflict Memorial (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: City of Fairfax Veterans Amphitheater (within shouting distance of this marker); The Battle of the Bulge (within shouting distance of this marker); The Legato School (about 800 feet away, measured in a direct line); Fairfax Court House (approx. 0.3 miles away); Fairfax Rosenwald School (approx. 0.3 miles away); Joshua Gunnell House (approx. 0.3 miles away); World War I Memorial (approx. 0.3 miles away); World War II and Korean Conflict Memorial (approx. 0.3 miles away).
 Touch for a list and map of all markers in Fairfax.

 Editor’s want-list for this marker.
 Photos of the Truro Episcopal Rectory, Barbour House, and Murray Home - landmarks of the raid. • Can you help?